egoroof/blowfish/README.md

 ## Usage

 All input data including key, IV, plaintext and ciphertext should be a `String` or `ArrayBuffer` / `Buffer`.
-Strings supports all unicode including emoji ✨.
+Strings support all unicode including emoji ✨.

 ### Example